 Projector Advantage #5: Portability

-Not only are home entertainment projectors small, they’re also lightweight.
+Not only are home entertainment projectors small, but they’re also lightweight.
 Usually weighing somewhere between 2 and 20 lbs, the average projector owner should have no problem moving around with it, if need be.

-Consider for a moment, in the age of 45 inch televisions, which weigh about 30 lbs and are not convenient to hold, how often you hear of people moving them about on a regular basis.
+Consider for a moment, in the age of 45-inch televisions, which weigh about 30 lbs and are not convenient to hold, how often you hear of people moving them about on a regular basis.
 This is where the advantage of projectors truly shines.